Western Kentucky Lady Toppers basketball

 The Western Kentucky Lady Toppers basketball team represents Western Kentucky University in Bowling Green, Kentucky.
 The team currently competes in the NCAA Division I as a member of Conference USA.
-Greg Collins is entering his fourth season as the head coach of the Lady Toppers in 2021–22 after previously serving as the team's associate head coach under Michelle Clark-Heard.
+Greg Collins is entering his seventh season as the head coach of the Lady Toppers in 2024–25 after previously serving as the team's associate head coach under Michelle Clark-Heard.

 Postseason

-Western Kentucky University's women's basketball team has appeared in 32 national postseason tournaments, all since 1984.
+Western Kentucky University's women's basketball team has appeared in 33 national postseason tournaments, all since 1984.

 NCAA tournament results

 The Lady Toppers have appeared in the NCAA tournament 20 times, with a record of 17–20.
 They were NCAA runners-up in 1992 and made Final Four appearances in 1985 and 1986.

 WNIT results

-The Lady Toppers have appeared in the Women's National Invitation Tournament (WNIT) 12 times.
+The Lady Toppers have appeared in the Women's National Invitation Tournament (WNIT) 13 times, with an overall record of 18-15.
 They made the semifinals of the tournament in 2006 and 2007.